Energy Efficiency Upgrade is Underway at Strathcona Gardens

 With today’s concern for the environment, energy efficiency and safety, CO2 (Carbon Dioxide) is now recognized as a much superior option over other synthetic refrigerants for these purposes.
 CO2 is a natural, non-toxic, non-flammable with low global warming potential and zero ozone deplete potential.
 The switch out from an ammonia-based refrigeration system to a CO2 made the Strathcona Gardens Recreation Complex the first facility in the province to make this conversion.

 • Installations of the new CO2 refrigeration plants for Rod Brind’Amour arena and arena #2 are completed.
-Testing and commissioning continues.

 Energy Recovery Loop: